 The workforce of the future is upon us.
 With technology like artificial intelligence (AI) already transforming the way we work offering untapped potential to work smarter, organisations who maximise these opportunities will carve out a stronger competitive advantage, while others will get left behind.

 However, embracing the opportunities posed by technology such as AI when it comes to building the workforce of the future must be done strategically.
 The need to reskill workers to work with cutting-edge technologies is clear, but so is hiring the right-fit talent in the first place to work alongside the technology of the future.

 The 21st century digital business must pivot when it comes to attracting and retaining talent, taking a flexible and collaborative approach that goes beyond the traditional way of doing things.
-The businesses which are riding the waves of disruption are doing away with traditional HR processes and tools such as job descriptions and instead creating value by preparing their people to think differently to survive the digital future.
+The businesses which are riding the waves of disruption are doing away with traditional HR processes and tools such as job descriptions and instead of creating value by preparing their people to think differently to survive the digital future.

 Capture value in the “missing middle” between humans and machines